Presidency of George Washington: Historical evaluation

 George Washington's presidency has generally been viewed as one of the most successful, and he is often considered to be one of the three greatest American presidents ever.
-When historians began ranking the presidents in 1948, Washington ranked 2nd in Arthur M. Schlesinger Sr.'s poll, and has subsequently been ranked 3rd in the Riders-McIver Poll (1996), and 2nd in the 2017 survey by C-SPAN.
+When historians began ranking the presidents in 1948, Washington ranked second in Arthur M. Schlesinger Sr.'s poll, and has subsequently been ranked 3rd in the Riders-McIver Poll (1996), 2nd in the 2017 survey by C-SPAN, and 3rd in the American Political Science Association's 2024 poll.

-More than 900 books having been written about Washington.
+More than 900 books have been written about Washington.
 Forrest McDonald concluded that "George Washington was indispensable, but only for what he was, not for what he did.
 He was the symbol of the presidency [but]...
 Washington had done little in his own right, had often opposed the best measures of his subordinates, and had taken credit for his achievements that he had no share in bringing about."
 By contrast, in his piece on Washington, Stephen Knott wrote "Literally the 'Father of the Nation,' Washington almost single-handedly created a new government—shaping its institutions, offices, and political practices...Washington's profound achievements built the foundations of a powerful national government that has survived for more than two centuries."
 Knotts adds that historians generally consider Washington's inability to prevent the outbreak of heated partisan battles to be his greatest failure.
-Ron Chernow considers Washington's presidency to be "simply breathtaking" writing:
+Ron Chernow considers Washington's presidency to be "simply breathtaking", writing: